reiyua/AntiPikaso/README.md

-# legendary-octo-garbanzo
+# AntiPikaso
-Twitter bot that replies to screenshot bots a link on how to screenshot.
+Twitter bot that replies to people using that one a link on how to screenshot.

 Idea based off of this tweet: